On this page:

 You will read the views of the largest asset manager in respect of the impacts of climate change on business and how it is now an integral part of the portfolio construction and risk management.

-Complete the climate action self-assessment in the Chapter Zero Toolkit
+Complete the Board Readiness Check in the Chapter Zero Toolkit

-Dip in and out of the Chapter Zero Board Toolkit and perform the climate action self-assessment on page 14.
+Dip in and out of the Chapter Zero Board Toolkit and perform the Board Readiness Check.

 The self-assessment will: